houen/ssm/README.md

 ## Motivation
 As a freelancer, I came across many teams where secrets management was done a bit ad-hoc.
 Most teams were using .env files.
 Often you would have a .env.sample file to start with, and then you needed to get the secrets from another team member.
 Some were using etcd.
 Some were using pass.
-Some teams were even using full-featured solutions like Hashicorp Consul, Vault, or similar.
+Some teams were using full-featured solutions like Hashicorp Consul, Vault, or similar.

+While these are all fine choices, it seemed that either:

+- The overhead added from "proper" secrets management was more than necessary for a small team.
+- The adding or removing of secrets was done in a too ad-hoc way, causing confusion and weird local bugs.
+- Onboarding new developers was made more difficult by not having a structured way of shering secrets.

-While these are all fine choices, I was missing an extremely simple tool that required no new infrastructure while allowing to conveniently and securely share secrets in a small company or team.
+I was missing an extremely simple tool that required no new infrastructure or tools, while allowing to conveniently and securely share secrets in a small company or team.

 ## Installation
 Note that the installation here only needs to be done once per project.
 New employees checking out the repository only need to add their GPG keys.